 But maybe we could stop pretending there are some sort of Woman Points to be handed out to the gals whose floors you actually can eat off of.
 There’s really no Clean House scorecard you can redeem at the end of life for some awesome prize.

 I’m not even lying.

 You might also enjoy…Overextended Mom: Just Say No

 So, sure—wipe off the kitchen counters if the spirit moves you.
 Hit the spot at the base of the toilet where the urine of all pre-adult males collects.
-Sweep down the stairs if you want because, I get it, dog and cat hair will form its own country if you let it.
-But for goodness sake, if you move the fridge to scrub beneath it because you heard I’m coming over, we need to re-evaluate our friendship.
+Sweep down the stairs if you want because, I get it—dog and cat hair will form its own country if you let it.
+But for goodness sake, if you move the fridge to scrub beneath it because you heard I’m stopping by, we need to re-evaluate our friendship.

 To be clear, if I go to someone’s house and see dust on the bookshelf or fingerprints on the glass or—God forbid—a pile of laundry that hasn’t been put away, do you know what I think?

 It’s not even my house is way cleaner.